David-OConnor/plascad/README.md

 - Nucleotide pairs repeated 4 or more times in a row
 - Any sequence of 3 nucleotides or more that occurs more than once in a sequence

-Primer quality is a fuzzy metric, and is calcualted as a weighted average from other metrics.
+Primer quality is a fuzzy metric, and is calculated as a weighted average from other metrics.
 It's the quantity our tuning algorithm optimizes when adjusting primer length.